CSX profit falls on trade-related weakness

-LOS ANGELES (Reuters) - CSX Corp (CSX.O) on Tuesday reported a quarterly profit that missed Wall Street’s view after weakness in its trade-related intermodal business - which involves freight that moves via cargo ship, rail and trucks - weighed on results.
+LOS ANGELES, July 16 (Reuters) - CSX Corp on Tuesday reported a quarterly profit that missed Wall Street’s view after weakness in its trade-related intermodal business - which involves freight that moves via cargo ship, rail and trucks - weighed on results.

 Second-quarter net income was $870 million, or $1.08 per share, versus $877 million, or $1.01 per share, a year earlier.
 Analysts had expected a profit of $1.11 per share, according to Refinitiv IBES data.